Hammad-Bubere/Ardunio-Uno-projects/README.md

 # Ardunio-Code
-in this repositorie you can get ardunio code
+in this repositorie you can get ardunio code & you can use it for educational purpose. thanks! for visiting this repository.